Emmanuel Rivera Player Props: Diamondbacks vs. Nationals

 Emmanuel Rivera At The Plate

-- Rivera has seven doubles, a home run and three walks while hitting .337.
+- Rivera has seven doubles, a home run and five walks while batting .348.

-- Rivera has reached base via a hit in 18 games this year (of 27 played), and had multiple hits in nine of those games.

-- He has homered in one of 27 games, and in 1.1% of his plate appearances.

-- In eight games this season (29.6%), Rivera has picked up an RBI, including two games with multiple runs batted in.
+- Rivera has driven in a run in nine games this year (32.1%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.